irudnyts/estudy2/README.md

 Instalation
 -----------

-The package is not submitted to CRAN, and is located in a private repository.
-If one has an access to the github repo, it is possible to install the last development version:
+The package is not submitted to CRAN and is located in a GitHub repository.
+To install the development version of estudy2 use:

 ``` r
 # install.packages("devtools")